NinjaRMM/dundie-awards/README.matts-recommendations.md

 Below are individual sections categorizing the recommendations I have for this project.

 ## Github Project-Level
 1. Enabled Dependency Graphing in the repo
 2. Enabled branch protection with code quality checks
 3. Setup API Tokens for Github Actions to be able to interact with the project

 ## CI/CD
 1. Added Github Actions to execute Gradle build and test
 2. Added Gradle jacoco plugin and Github Actions to perform Test Coverage analysis
+3. Added CD in the form of deployment into AWS container hosting via Github Actions

 ## General Application
 1. References springdoc in config, but doesn't include it in gradle